Our Story

 Mary Cohen is a Professor of Music Education at the University of Iowa, lead author of Music-Making in U.S. Prisons: Listening to Incarcerated Voices, and co-leader of IMAJIN.
 In 2025, she became an affiliate in Music and Peacebuilding with the Min-On Music Research Institute, based in Tokyo.
 In her research and creative scholarship, she works to create caring communities through music-making, collaborative songwriting, and community singing circles.
 She led the Oakdale Community Choir, with a total of 300 non-incarcerated and incarcerated singers, from 2009-2020.
 The participants wrote 150 original songs, and the choir sang 75 of these songs.
 For two years (2023-2025) she co-led weekly music groups inside the Linn County Juvenile Detention Center.
 She created the Inside Outside Songwriting Collaboration Project with incarcerated and non-incarcerated partners who build relationships while creating original songs.
 She now co-leads the Singing Love into Life Circle inviting returning citizens to join the monthly singing circles.

-Associate Professor Alexis Kallio
+Associate Professor Alexis Anja Kallio

 Co-founder